 The School educates information professionals and scholars who make a difference to the management and design of information resources, services, and systems.

-We offer the following academic and professional programs: a Master of Library & Information Studies (-2014)/Master of Information Studies (2014-) with specializations in Library Studies, Knowledge Management, Information Technology, and Archival Studies/Records Management; a PhD in Information Studies; and a Graduate Certificate and Graduate Diploma in Library & Information Studies.
+We offer the following academic and professional programs: a Master of Library & Information Studies (-2014)/Master of Information Studies (2014-) with specializations in Library Studies, Knowledge Management, Information Technology, and Archival Studies/Records Management; a PhD in Information Studies; and a Graduate Certificate in Library & Information Studies.

 Our professional programs, including our master's programs, have been continuously accredited since 1927 by the American Library Association (ALA), an internationally-recognized body which assures quality, innovation, and value in Library and Information Studies education.